 All J-1 visa participants are temporarily in the United States and must demonstrate an intention to return abroad at the end of their exchange program.
 Their experience in the U. S. is solely for the purpose of exposing them to American techniques, methodologies and expertise and to better gain an understanding of American culture and society.

-ORISE can sponsor J-1 status (research scholar and short-term scholar categories only) for selected, eligible participants who do not already have another appropriate authorization.
-If a candidate already has a J-1 status and is currently in the United States as a “research scholar,” he/she may be eligible for a transfer from his/her current sponsor’s program.
+ORISE can sponsor J-1 status (Research Scholar and Short-Term Scholar categories only) for selected, eligible participants on a case-by-case basis.
+If a candidate already has a J-1 status as a Research Scholar of Short-Term Scholar (up to the maximum allowed length) and is currently in the United States, he/she may be eligible for a transfer from his/her current sponsor’s program.

-Health insurance is required for the J-1 recipient and for all J-2 dependents.
+All J-1 recipients and J-2 dependents must have insurance in effect which covers the exchange visitor for sickness or accident during the period of time that an exchange visitor participates in the sponsor’s exchange visitor program.
 Failure to maintain the appropriate insurance would result in termination of J-1 authorization for the participant and dependents.
 Such circumstances would require leaving the program and the United States.

 Lawful Permanent Residents (green card holders) may participate in our programs.
 However, ORAU/ORISE/NETL does not sponsor green card applications for temporary educational participants, nor do we assist with the process.